-Reporting of side effects

-If you get any side effects, talk to your doctor or pharmacist.
+Reporting of side effects If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard, or search for MHRA Yellow Card in the Apple App Store or Google Play Store.

 By reporting side effects you can help provide more information on the safety of this medicine.

-5. How to store Naprosyn EC
+5. How to store Naproxen Tablets

-- Keep this medicine out of the sight and reach of children. - Store in original package in order to protect from light.
-Store below 30°C. - Do not use Naprosyn EC after the expiry date printed on the pack.
-The expiry date refers to the last day of that month. - Do not throw any medicines via wastewater or household waste.
+Keep this medicine out of the sight and reach of children.
+Do not use this medicine after the expiry date, which is shown on the label or carton.
+The expiry date refers to the last day of that month.
+Do not store above 25°C. Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-6. Contents of the pack and other information
+Contents of the pack and other information